bawumbila/bawumbila/README.md

-- 🔭 I’m currently working on my WAVe Music App
+- 🔭 I’m currently working on my React Project
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on Projects
 - 🤔 I’m looking for help with Python